Expansiveness is the Lifeblood of Meditation

 ALLOW THINGS TO CHANGE.

-If tranquility is here, don’t expect it to stay that way.
+If tranquility is here, don’t expect it to stay.
 Don’t expect to be calm, or peaceful as you meditate.

-If you feel anxious or tense, then allow the discomfort to be there.
-Accept whatever is happening with the same affectionate awareness you give to everything else, and in time it will change.
+Same thing if you feel anxious or tense.
+Allow the discomfort to be there, while understanding that it too will pass away.
+Accept whatever is happening and in time it will change.

 Tranquility will disappear, and be replaced by something else.
-As will the discomfort.
+So will discomfort.

 Accept whatever is happening now.
 Always.
-Learn to stay in flow with the weather patterns of life.
+Learn to stay in flow with the weather patterns of life as if passes through you.

 Change is your friend.